West Yorkshire Combined Authority - Thursday 19 June 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin, Mayor of West Yorkshire - 0:23:22

-uniformly spread across the organisation, whether you're an officer, whether you're
+uniformly spread across the organisation, whether you're an officer, whether you'rea non -executive director, we have very high standards for behaviour.

 And also it reflects the new iteration of the Business Board which with greater agility